Catherine David: Later career

 In 2014 David curated "UNEDITED HISTORY, Iran 1960-2014" at the Musée d'Art Moderne de la Ville de Paris.
 Earlier in the year it was announced that David would be returning to Centre Pompidou with her appointment as the deputy director and head of global outreach for the National Museum of Modern Art (Musée National d'Art Moderne), replacing Catherine Grenier.

+In 2016, she curated "Reframing Modernism" at the National Gallery Singapore.
+It was a collaboration with more than 200 art works from the Centre Pompidou in Paris and the National Gallery Singapore.

+Other activities

-Catherine David was a member of the advisory committee of MACBA in Barcelona during the tenure of Ferran Barenblit as director (2015-2021).
+David was a member of the advisory committee of MACBA in Barcelona from 2015-2021.
 She is member of the advisory committee of the Saradar Collection, devoted to Lebanese art from the contemporary and modern periods, and of NTU Centre for Contemporary Art Singapore directed by Ute Meta Bauer.

+In 2018, David was among a group of more than 60 artists and art professionals who spoke out in an open letter against the suspension of Catherine de Zegher as director of the Museum of Fine Arts, Ghent, after news reports revealed that the museum had put on a show including what may be fake artworks attributed to Russian avant-garde artists.